The Secret to the Most Tender Teriyaki Beef Stir Fry

-Everyone loves a good stir fry.
+Everyone loves a good soft beef stir fry.
 Succulent, tender meat strips, fresh vegetables and a glossy, sticky sauce – fingerlicking good!
 Here’s my secret to getting it right every time without any additives!

 It may seem like a more expensive option at over $30 a kilo, but a 500g fillet goes a long way if you add more vegetables to your dish.
 It will not only come close to satisfying the recommended requirement of 5 servings of vegetables per day, but will remain soft as butter and tickle your tastebuds pink!
 Choose a beef fillet cut that’s marbled with some fat (note that grass-fed beef will have less marbling) for an even more juicy and tender result.
 Slice thinly (3mm thin) with a sharp knife and you’re ready to go.

 But even when using a different cut than those two, not all is lost: simply flash fry the meat, just sear it even then remove from pan / wok.
 The meat will continue cooking in its own heat and should remain soft.
 Cook your veges separately with the sauce and add to the meat without further cooking.